LYNCH·LLP

 What the data says.

-Joshua Eric Jensen maintains a pooled allowance rate of 43% across 118 disposed applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Joshua Eric Jensen has a pooled allowance rate of 43% across hundreds of decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
 His record spans 2 art units.
-Among those art units, allowance rates range from 33% to 48%.
-The 43% figure reflects applications that received final decisions—either allowed or abandoned—and does not include pending matters.
-This pooled rate aggregates the examiner's work across multiple art units within TC 2100.
+The allowance rate across these art units ranges from 33% to 48%.
+This pooled figure reflects the proportion of his decided applications (allowed and abandoned) that resulted in allowance; pending applications are excluded from this calculation.
+The range indicates variation in outcomes across the different art units in which he maintains a record.

 // HOW TO READ THESE NUMBERS